Consumer & Product Safety

-Responsible Care® Product Safety Code to drive continuous improvement in chemical product safety as part of the industry’s signature environmental, health, safety and security management system.
+Responsible Care® Product Safety Code to drive improvement in chemical product safety as part of the industry’s signature environmental, health, safety and security management system.
 The Product Safety Code is our industry’s public commitment to our role in the safe management of chemicals and articulates our pledge to make safety a core value in how our products are made, sold, delivered, used and disposed of.

-More than a dozen federal laws create a safety net to oversee the safe use of chemical products, including:
+Beyond ACC’s initiatives, there are more than a dozen federal laws create a safety net to oversee the safe use of chemical products, including:

 Learn more about policies that can help American chemistry continue